99002486/Number_operations_and_properties/README.md

 *   Requirements
 *   Design
 *   Test Plan
-*   Build using Make for CI
+*   Build using Make for CI!
-*   Unit tests with Cunit
+*   Unit tests with Cunit!
-*   Static code analysis using cppcheck
+*   Static code analysis using cppcheck!
 *   Raise issues!